pantheon-systems/documentation/source/_docs/domains.md

 ![Extra www example](/source/docs/assets/images/extra-www-example.png)
 Correct this problem by setting the www entry as a CNAME record pointing to the recommended destination (e.g. `live-yoursite.pantheonsite.io`), found within the Site Dashboard on the target environment.

-### Why does my domain works without "www." in Safari and Firefox but not in Chrome?
+### Why does my domain work without "www" in Safari and Firefox but not in Chrome?
-When Firefox and Safari have problem resolving the server name that has been typed into the location bar, by default it will try to prepend the name with the prefix `www.` and/or append the suffix `.com`.
-Meaning if you already have `www.example.com` properly set in your DNS but *not* the bare domain `example.com`, the tendency of this will work on Firefox and Safari since it will auto prepend `www.`.
-Chrome on the otherhand will show error of "exmample.com server DNS address could not be found" or it will try to redirect to google search.
-Solution is to check `example.com` if its properly setup and resolving.
+When Firefox and Safari have problems resolving the server name that has been typed into the location bar, by default they  try to prepend the name with the prefix `www.` and/or append the suffix `.com`.
+If you already have `www.example.com` properly set in your DNS but not the bare domain `example.com`, it will work on Firefox and Safari since it will auto prepend `www.`.
+Chrome returns an error of "example.com server DNS address could not be found" or redirects to Google search.
+The solution is to check `example.com` and make sure it is properly set up and resolving.

 ### Why is my Drupal 8 site inaccessible after adding a custom domain?
 The following response is served for requests originating from an "untrusted" host on Drupal 8 sites which have enabled the `trusted_host_patterns` setting: